-Specify a list of pathnames of COBOL and non-COBOL program libraries to be loaded.
+Environment Tab of Workspace Properties Use this option То Libraries Specify a list of pathnames of COBOL and non-COBOL program libraries to be loaded.
 Libraries are loaded and searched in the specified order.
 The order can be changed by selecting a library and pressing the Move Up or Move Down buttons to move the name of the library within the list, or by dragging the name of the library to a new position with the mouse.
-Relative pathnames are interpreted relative to the directory specified in the Execution Directory option on the Program tab (on page 88).
+Relative pathnames are interpreted relative to the directory specified in the Working Directory option on the Program tab (see page 81).
 This option is equivalent to the /L Runtime Command Option.

-Use this option То Run Path Specify a list of directories to be inserted before the RUNPATH environment variable.
+Run Path Specify a list of directories to be inserted before the RUNPATH environment variable.
 The RM/COBOL runtime will search these directories in the specified order for COBOL programs, libraries, non-COBOL libraries, and configuration files.
 These directories are inserted in front of any directories already in the RUNPATH environment variable.
-Relative pathnames are interpreted relative to the directory specified in the Execution Directory option on the Program tab (on page 88).
+Relative pathnames are interpreted relative to the directory specified in the Working Directory option on the Program tab (see page 81).
 Program Path Specify a list of directories to be inserted before the PATH environment variable.
 These directories are inserted in front of any directories already in the PATH environment variable.
-Relative pathnames are interpreted relative to the directory specified in the Execution Directory option on the Program tab (on page 88).
+Relative pathnames are interpreted relative to the directory specified in the Working Directory option on the Program tab (see page 81).
 Environment Specify a list of string pairs to be placed into the RM/COBOL program's environment.
 The syntax is: name=value Among other purposes, environment strings are used to specify synonyms for filenames.
-See the "Locating RM/COBOL Files on Windows" topic in Chapter 3: Installation and System Considerations for Microsoft Windows of the RM/COBOL User's Guide .
+See the "Locating RM/COBOL Files on Windows" topic in Chapter 3: Installation and System Considerations for Microsoft Windows of the RM/COBOL User's Guide.
 Source Specify a list of directories to be searched for source files in the event that a source file cannot be found at the location specified in the object file.
 These directories are searched in the specified order, and the first file with a matching name is used.
-Relative pathnames are interpreted relative to the directory specified in the Execution Directory option on the Program tab (on page 88).
-For more information, see Locating Source Files During Execution (on page 105) and the Viewing Source During Program Execution topic in Using the Source Code/Edit Window (on page 110).
+Relative pathnames are interpreted relative to the directory specified in the Working Directory option on the Program tab (see page 81).
+For more information, see Locating Source Files During Execution (on page 97) and the "Viewing Source During Program Execution" topic in Using the Source Code/Edit Window (on page 101).